caedh121/dyndns/README.md

 https://github.com/aws-samples/aws-lambda-ddns-function

-## In my company we needed a dynamic way to add A records to a Route private hosted zone, based on the value of the Tag Name, I have modified the original code to this purpose.
+##  We needed a dynamic way to add A records to a Route private hosted zone, based on the value of the Tag Name, I have modified the original code to this purpose.

 - This script will perform the following functions.